 - Make a well in the centre of the dry ingredients and add the melted butter, orange extract and whisked egg whites.
 Gently fold to combine completely.

-- Spoon/pour the mixture into the moulds (about two-thirds full) – I used an ice cream scoop to cut down the mess.
+- Spoon/pour the mixture into the moulds (about two-thirds full) – it may help to use an ice cream scoop or small ladle to reduce any mess.

-- Cool in the tin for about 5 minutes, before removing to a wire rack to cool.
-If the friand has stuck, gently ease the tip of a silicone spatula or knife round the edge to release.
+- Leave in the tin for about 5 minutes, before removing to a wire rack to cool completely.
+If any of the Friands have stuck, gently ease the tip of a small silicone spatula or knife round the edge to release.

 - Dust with icing sugar to serve.